corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/13 - Solution Architecture/Other Serverless/AppAsync.md

-- AppSync is a managed service that uses GraphQL
+- AppSync is a managed service that uses GraphQL, making it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like DynamoDB, Lambda, and more.
 - GraphQL makes it easy for applications to get exactly the data they need.
 - This includes combining data from one or more sources
 	- NoSQL data stores, Relational databases, HTTP APIs…